ZviRosenfeld/GeneticAlgorithmEngine/README.md

 - [IntVectorChromosomePopulationGenerator](/GeneticAlgorithm/Components/PopulationGenerators/IntVectorChromosomePopulationGenerator.cs): Generates a population of type VectorChromosome\<int> within some min and max bounds.
 - [DoubleVectorChromosomePopulationGenerator](/GeneticAlgorithm/Components/PopulationGenerators/DoubleVectorChromosomePopulationGenerator.cs): Generates a population of type VectorChromosome\<double> within some min and max bounds.
 - [BinaryVectorChromosomePopulationGenerator](/GeneticAlgorithm/Components/PopulationGenerators/BinaryVectorChromosomePopulationGenerator.cs): Generates binary chromosomes (chromosomes of type VectorChromosome\<bool>).
+- [AllElementsVectorChromosomePopulationGenerator\<T>](/GeneticAlgorithm/Components/PopulationGenerators/AllElementsVectorChromosomePopulationGenerator.cs): Generates a population of chromosomes of type VectorChromosome\<T> in which each chromosome contains every element exactly once (a list of the elements is provided in the constructor).

 ### Example of Using Components